Eastern North Carolina: Socio-economic

 Eastern North Carolina is by and large an impoverished area.
 Nearly 21 percent of people live in poverty in this region.
 Outsourcing of textile manufacturing jobs along with other manufacturing jobs has caused unemployment in the area to increase particularly in the northeastern area of the state.
 Many areas of Eastern North Carolina are experiencing little economic growth; however, areas such as Greenville and Winterville (Pitt County) are growing rapidly due to the location of East Carolina University and its associated medical facilities.
-Fleet Readiness Center East on board Marine Corps Air Station Cherry Point is the largest industrial employer east of Interstate-95, with an annual payroll of $277 Million.
+Fleet Readiness Center East on board Marine Corps Air Station Cherry Point is the largest industrial employer east of Interstate 95, with an annual payroll of $277 million.

 Topography

-Eastern North Carolina is located in the coastal plain region of the eastern seaboard of the United States and has relatively flat land that is primarily used for farming.
-The Outer Banks and Inner Banks are comparable to the tidewater region of Virginia in terms of land.
-However, the barrier islands of the Outer Banks are highly rare.
+Eastern North Carolina is located in the Atlantic Coastal Plain region on the East Coast of the United States, and has relatively flat land that is primarily used for farming.
+The Outer Banks and Inner Banks are comparable to the Tidewater region of Virginia in terms of topography.